distantmagic/resonance/docs/pages/tutorials/semi-scripted-conversational-applications/index.md

 Let us meet the AI halfway.
 We will create a semi-scripted dialogue to list predefined dialogue nodes and potential responses.
 The system will accept any input and try to match it with one of the predefined responses.
-This allows us flexibility when accepting inputs and be strict and predictable about our o utputs.
+This allows us flexibility when accepting inputs and be strict and predictable about our outputs.

 ### Ingredients